jadounrahul/kartsnms/doc/Extensions/metrics/Graphite.md

 - Pretty graphs, this is why at present you need Grafana.
 You need to build your own graphs within Grafana.

-RRD will continue to function as normal so LibreNMS itself should continue to function as normal.
+RRD will continue to function as normal so KartsNMS itself should continue to function as normal.

 ## Configuration